-The Temple Quarter Enterprise Zone is a 70 hectare site was officially designated an Enterprise Zone by the Chancellor in April 2012, and which was then expanded to cover an additional 30 hectares in April 2017.
+The original Temple Quarter Enterprise Zone is a 70 hectare site was officially designated an Enterprise Zone by the Chancellor in April 2012, and which was then expanded to cover an additional 30 hectares in April 2017.
 Temple Quarter has several key sites, and a Spatial Framework has been created to illustrate how it might develop in future.

 What is an enterprise zone?